Emerging Leaders and Managers Program

 A guided cohort benefits from having:

-- A designated moderator who encourages discussion and peer-to-peer learning amongst the cohort
+A designated online discussion moderator who encourages discussion and peer-to-peer learning amongst the cohort

 A$28,000 (inc. GST) for the delivery of in-house workshops after each online module, workshop materials, formal assessment and certificate of completion.